-Section 38-203.
-Work in Right-of-Way.
+3. Work in Right-of-Way.

-- (a) It shall be unlawful for any Provider, entity or telecommunications Provider as defined by the Telecommunications Act of 1996, within, under, in, through or on any City owned or controlled ROW within the limits of the City, to replace or dig as defined herein, unless such person is a franchisee, has obtained a revocable permit as described herein, or is certified by Colorado's Public Utilities Commission and unless such replacing or digging is performed in compliance with the provisions of this Ordinance; and - (b) The terms of any permit, franchise and revocable permit, and generally accepted engineering standards, including construction testing and inspection, and the other provision of this Ordinance shall apply to each such franchisee, local government, and revocable permittee. - (c) This Ordinance shall not apply to irrigation systems including open ditches, canals, underground pipelines and related facilities associated with a federal water project to the extent application of the ordinance is prohibited by the June 17, 1902 Federal Reclamation Act.
+- (a) It shall be unlawful for any Provider, entity or telecommunications Provider as defined by the Telecommunications Act of 1996, within, under, in, through or on any City owned or controlled ROW within the limits of the City, to replace or dig as defined herein, unless such person is a franchisee, has obtained a revocable permit as described herein, or is certified by Colorado's Public Utilities Commission and unless such replacing or digging is performed in compliance with the provisions of this Ordinance; and - (b) The terms of any permit, franchise and revocable permit, and the engineering standards of the City, including construction testing and inspection, and the other provision of this Ordinance shall apply to each such franchisee, local government, and revocable permittee.

-Section 38-204.
-Notice.
+4. Notice.